simon-shakya/aws/README.md

 ## Prerequisites

-Before diving into the learning resources, it's recommended to have the following:
+Before diving into the resources, it's recommended to have the following:

 - **Basic understanding of cloud computing concepts**: Familiarity with the cloud, virtualization, and networking can be helpful.
 - **An AWS account**: Some hands-on labs might require an active AWS account.
 You can create one [here](https://aws.amazon.com/free/).